 It’s wise to watch for any changes in moles, freckles, and other skin discolorations.
 According to experts, you should perform a monthly skin self-exam.
 Skin malignancies are virtually usually treatable when detected early and treated.
 It is wise to have your skin examined by a doctor regularly if you have had skin cancer or someone in your family has.

 Your bones weaken and are thin as you get older.
 Osteoporosis, which causes very brittle and quickly shattered bones, can develop due to time.
 You should contact your bone density checked if you’re a lady 65 years or older or a male 70 years or older.

 There are therapies available if your doctor determines that your bones are deteriorating.
 If any of the following apply, your doctor may advise having this test sooner:

 - Suffer from rheumatoid arthritis

 - Have a parent who had a minor injury and shattered their hip

 Dental check up

 Regular dental visits are an excellent way for the dentist to check for cavities, gum disease, and other oral health concerns.
+Set up a family dental plan so everyone in your family will have healthy teeth and gum.
 One or two times a year, you might have to travel.
 It relies on your dental health and what you must do to maintain a healthy mouth and smile in terms of appearance and comfort.